 (5) The notice to a party deponent may be accompanied by a request made in compliance with Rule 4:9 for the production of documents and tangible things at the taking of the deposition.
-The procedure of Rule 4:9 shall apply to the request.
+The procedure of Rule 4:9 applies to the request.

-(6) A party may in his notice name as the deponent a public or private corporation or a partnership or association or governmental agency and designate with reasonable particularity the matters on which examination is requested.
-The organization so named shall designate one or more officers, directors, or managing agents, or other persons who consent to testify on its behalf, and may set forth, for each person designated, the matters on which he will testify.
-The persons so designated shall testify as to matters known or reasonably available to the organization.
-This subdivision (b)(6) does not preclude taking a deposition by any other procedure authorized in these Rules.
+(6) A party may in his the notice name as the deponent a public or private corporation, or a partnership, or an association, or governmental agency, or other entity, and must describe and designate with reasonable particularity the matters on which examination is requested.
+The organization so named must designate one or more officers, directors, or managing agents, or designate other persons who consent to testify on its behalf, and it may set forth, for each person designated, out the matters on which he each person designated will testify.
+Before or promptly after the notice or subpoena is served, the serving party and the organization must confer in good faith about the matters for examination.
+A subpoena must advise a nonparty organization of its duty to make this designation and to confer with the serving party.
+The persons so designated must testify as to matters known or reasonably available to the organization on the topics specified in the notice of deposition.
+This Except as provided in Virginia Code § 8.01-420.4:1, this subdivision (b)(6) does not preclude taking a deposition by any other procedure authorized in these Rules and Virginia law.

 (7) Unless the court orders otherwise, a deposition may be taken by telephone, video conferencing, or teleconferencing.
-A deposition taken by telephone, video conferencing, or teleconferencing shall be taken before an appropriate officer in the locality where the deponent is present to answer questions propounded to him.
+A deposition taken by telephone, video conferencing, or teleconferencing must be taken before an appropriate officer in the locality where the deponent is present to answer questions propounded to him.

-(c) Examination and Cross-Examination; Record of Examination; Oath; Objections.
-Examination and cross-examination of witnesses may proceed as permitted at the trial.
-The officer before whom the deposition is to be taken shall put the witness on oath and shall personally, or by someone acting under his direction and in his presence, record the testimony of the witness.
-If requested by one of the parties, the testimony shall be transcribed.
+(c) Examination and Cross-Examination; Record of Examination; Oath; Objections. -

+(1) Unless the parties agree otherwise, examination of a witness at deposition is begun by the party noticing the deposition.
+The officer before whom the deposition is to be taken must put the witness on oath and must personally, or by someone acting under his direction and in his presence, record the testimony of the witness.
+If requested by one of the parties, the testimony must be transcribed.
+The preservation or waiver of objections during the deposition is governed by the provisions of Rule 4:7.